-The Nursery, Pre School and Preparatory School are blessed with gloriously spacious grounds in Melville Avenue, South Croydon; just a short walk from Lloyd Park tram stop.
+The Pre School and Preparatory School are blessed with gloriously spacious grounds in Melville Avenue, South Croydon; just a short walk from Lloyd Park tram stop.
 Extensive facilities include a full-size running track/field, purpose-built gym, DT suite, science laboratory, art studio, food technology room and bright, modern classrooms.

 The Senior School is based in Central Croydon in buildings that date from 1463.
 More recent additions include our prize-winning Cathedral building (c 2000), indoor swimming pool, dance studio, Sixth Form centre, netball courts, science block, Shah building and courtyard gardens.

 Tucked away at the Senior School is our purpose built, 25m swimming pool.
 Students from Reception upwards enjoy weekly swimming lessons and take part in water polo matches and swimming galas.
 We have netball courts and gyms at both sites and a glorious playing field at Prep.
 Senior School students enjoy full use of the Old Whitgiftian Sports Club facilities and Trinity School’s all weather hockey pitches.

 We hold intimate recitals in our 15th Century chapel and larger concerts in our historic Banqueting Hall, Croydon Minster and The John Whitgift Foundation Community Cube at The Fairfield Halls.
 Specialist music teachers give individual lessons in our suite of music rooms at both Prep and Seniors.